 - Every Man’s Battle – resources to help men live with sexual integrity

-- Woman at the Well – help for women struggling with sexual brokenness
+- SHE Recovery – help for women struggling with sexual brokenness

 - Covenant Eyes – internet filtering software to help protect you from pornography

 - Be Broken – resources to help adults experience healing from sexual addiction and brokenness

 - Pure Desire – helping men, women, and couples take their lives back from unwanted sexual behavior and betrayal trauma

 God can be Ruler over your Sex Life

 You’ve decided to make Jesus your Lord and Savior, right?
 Make Him the Lord of your sex life – every day.